Lucy Self, Editor at Large, visits Monte Carlo Bay Hotel to discover true well-being.

 So does the lagoon, reflecting the skies ephemeral nuances and the lulling noise of the sea the feeling of well-being is luxurious.

 For this is really a key factor in the appeal of Monte Carlo Bay hotel, the well –being factor.
-Equipped with a SPA Cinq Mondes, 11 treatment rooms spread over 900 sq M, a haven of serenity and well-being is offered.
+Equipped with a SPA Cinq Mondes, 11 treatment rooms spread over 900 sq metres, a haven of serenity and well-being is offered.
 The bath Japonais d aromes de Fleurs, the Hammam Aromes and Colour and the exfoliating Eclat Puree de Papaye are just some of the preparation treatments available for a veritable spiritual relaxation.
 Paradise is found!

 In line with the well-being ethos of the hotel, Monte Carlo Bay Hotel has an environmentally conscious approach obtaining the Green Globe* certification, which relies on four important elements, the environment, sustainable management, economic aspect and cultural aspect.